 « Au Royaume d’Alexandre le Grand.
 La Macédoine Antique. » Quite a mouthful for an exhibition, but definitely one that was worth to be seen.
 Such a pity it ran for so short a period of time (from 13 October 2011 to 16 January 2012) and I wasn’t able to visit the Louvre till near the very end.
-Consequently, there was no point in sharing my impressions any time sooner.
+Consequently, there was no point in sharing my impressions any time soon.

 I found the title of this exhibition rather confusing: was it about Alexander the Great or was it about Macedonia?
 Well, in the end, it was about both, of course, but the accent was set around old Macedonia, and it was a well-deserved recommendation.
 Today like in antiquity it seems that Macedonia is some kind of stepchild, not entirely part of Greece or worthy to be part of it.
 The excavations of the past thirty years or so prove much to the contrary.